abi94/MasterProjectIS/README.md

 # MasterProjectIS
-This repository contains all the scripts related to the various processes performed for the reddit data colleciton, keywords extraction, apriori model, classifications and various other tasks such as creation of distribuition plots of the collected data and the graph representations of the machine learning and data mining models used.
+This repository contains all the scripts related to various processes performed on Reddit data, including data collection, keyword extraction, Apriori modeling, classification, and other tasks such as creating distribution plots of the collected data and graph representations of the machine learning and data mining models used.